pdhoff/pdhoff.github.io/teaching/stat832/stat832.md

 ---

 #### Announcements

+2018-02-12: Do the [fifth set of exercises](hw5), to be turned in Monday 2/19.
+Also, note that [information](project) on the data and paper projects has been added.

 2018-02-05: Do the [fourth set of exercises](hw4), to be turned in Monday 2/12.
 Also start looking for datasets you might want to